Original Hildegard recipe for 45 years

 For a classic yarrow tea:

-1. Add 1–2 teaspoons of dried yarrow leaves and flowers to a cup.
+1. Put 1–2 teaspoons of dried yarrow leaves and flowers in a cup.

 2. Pour hot water over them and let steep for 5–10 minutes.

-3. Enjoy warm—sweeten with a little honey if you like.
+3. Enjoy warm—you can sweeten it with a little honey if you like.

-Yarrow tea is a simple and popular way to enjoy the plant’s effects every day—just like other traditional herbal teas in holistic diets.
+Yarrow tea is a simple and popular preparation—just like other traditional herbal teas in Hildegard-inspired nutrition.

 Is yarrow suitable for everyone?

-Yarrow is generally considered well tolerated.
-Still, if you have existing health issues, are pregnant, or take medication regularly, you should get medical or expert advice beforehand.
+Yarrow is generally considered well-tolerated.
+Still, if you have health concerns, are pregnant, or take medication regularly, you should check with a doctor or qualified expert first.

-If you want to add yarrow power to your daily routine, make sure you choose high-quality herbal products, like tea, tincture, or extract.
+If you want to add yarrow to your daily routine, make sure to choose high-quality herbal products, like tea or extract.
+Check out our yarrow herb powder too.

 Previous Next